JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 # CryptoBuyAdvisor

 **An AI-powered crypto insight tool built on the AWS Free Tier.**
-It doesn’t just suggest what to buy—it warns you when to be cautious.
+It doesn’t just suggest what to buy; it warns you when to be cautious!

 ---